 Will has represented individuals and closely-held businesses in federal, state and local tax disputes relating to income, sales, and property tax.
 He also has litigation experience in property law, including the enforcement of property restrictions, and zoning and planning contests.

 A Baton Rouge native, Will is a 2012 graduate of Episcopal High School.
-He obtained his Bachelor of Arts in History with a minor in Business Administration from Louisiana State University in 2016.
+He obtained his B.A. in History with a minor in Business Administration from Louisiana State University in 2016.
 In college, Will was the fundraising director for Dane Marathon at LSU, which raised money for Our Lady of the Lake Children's Hospital.